area9innovation/flow9/tools/dsl/wase/readme.md

 TODO:
 - Document the implicit tables for ref.func
 - Automatically construct table for indirect calls
+- Add syntax for elements, which are pieces to initialize tables

 # Expressions

 The body of globals and functions are expressions.
 There are no